angrysky56/NeoCoder-neo4j-ai-workflow/README.md

 - **suggest_tool**: Get tool suggestions based on task description

 Each incarnation provides additional specialized tools that are automatically registered when the incarnation is activated.

+#### Knowledge Graph Tools

+The Knowledge Graph incarnation provides these specialized tools for managing and analyzing knowledge structures:

+- **create_entities**: Create multiple new entities with observations
+  - Each entity has a name, type, and a list of observations
+  - All entities are properly labeled for efficient querying

+- **create_relations**: Connect entities with typed relationships
+  - Relations are created with proper typing and timestamps
+  - Relations must specify from entity, to entity, and relation type

+- **add_observations**: Add new observations to existing entities
+  - Add multiple observations to one or more entities
+  - Observations are timestamped for temporal tracking

+- **delete_entities**: Remove entities and their associated data
+  - Deletes the entity, its observations, and connected relationships
+  - Provides cascading deletion for clean graph management

+- **delete_observations**: Remove specific observations from entities
+  - Targeted deletion of specific observation content
+  - Preserves entity and relationship structure

+- **delete_relations**: Remove relationships between entities
+  - Specify exact relationships to remove by type and connected entities
+  - Maintains entity and observation data

+- **read_graph**: View the entire knowledge graph structure
+  - Returns entities, their observations, and relationships
+  - Formatted for easy reading and analysis

+- **search_nodes**: Find entities by name, type, or observation content
+  - Full-text search capabilities with relevance ranking
+  - Highlights matching terms in search results

+- **open_nodes**: Get detailed information about specific entities
+  - Shows all observations, incoming and outgoing relationships
+  - Provides complete contextual view of selected entities

+These tools provide a comprehensive knowledge graph management system that efficiently leverages Neo4j's graph capabilities.

 #### Cypher Snippet Toolkit